jaehyeon-kim/jaehyeon-kim.github.io/index.md

 ### C#, F# or .NET in general?

 .NET and Visual Studio have been open and they can be fully cross platform in the future ([LINK](http://blogs.msdn.com/b/somasegar/archive/2014/11/12/opening-up-visual-studio-and-net-to-every-developer-any-application-net-server-core-open-source-and-cross-platform-visual-studio-community-2013-and-preview-of-visual-studio-2015-and-net-2015.aspx)).
-My current impression about the .NET ecosystem would be wrong and it would be necessary to keep eyes on it - anyway I use C# at work.
+Then my current impression about the .NET ecosystem may be no longer valid and it would be necessary to keep eyes on it.

 ### Machine Learning